-Goal: Increase and improve the availability, quality and efficiency of transportation facilities in Darby.
+Increase and improve the availability, quality and efficiency of transportation facilities in Darby.

-1. Encourage the design of a balanced street system to serve the existing and projected land use pattern.

-2. Develop adequate street design and construction standards according to the function the street serves such as arterial, collector, or residential access,

-3. Encourage the design of residential street systems, which consider topography, safety, and well being of present and future residents.

-4. Encourage the paving of streets within Darby where traffic volume and public opinion warrant need.

-5. Encourage the installation of curb and gutter and other drainage facilities where warranted.

-6. Promote the development of adequate truck, railroad, and passenger services to the Darby area.
+- 1. Encourage the design of a balanced street system to serve the existing and projected land use pattern. - 2.
+Develop adequate street design and construction standards according to the function the street serves such as arterial, collector, or residential access, - 3.
+Encourage the design of residential street systems, which consider topography, safety, and well-being of present and future residents. - 4.
+Encourage the paving of streets within Darby where traffic volume and public opinion warrant need. - 5.
+Encourage the installation of curb and gutter and other drainage facilities where warranted. - 6.
+Promote the development of adequate truck, railroad, and passenger services to the Darby area. - 7.
+Provide for, maintain and enhance adequate, safe and easily accessible sidewalks and pedestrian pathways.